abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 A *Context Map* defines a relationship between two *Bounded Context*.
 The relationship is influenced by the present state of the domain, technical and organizational concerns.

-The relationship between *Bounded context*s causes the relationship between teams.
+The relationship between *Bounded Context*s causes the relationship between teams.

 The touchpoints between *Bounded Context*s are called *Contracts*.
 The *Contracts* can be categorized into eight types:

 1. [Partnership](#Partnership)
 2. [Shared Kernel](#Shared Kerne)